As insurance brokers, what appealed to Bruce Stevenson to partner with the Scottish Tourism Alliance?

 Legislative change is expected within the self-catering market and we have to keep a watchful eye on this.
 The proposed ‘Tourism Tax’ certainly looks like it might take off in Edinburgh, with other places potentially following.
 Most distilleries are opening visitor centres and Johnny Walker’s flagship centre in Edinburgh is going to make quite a statement.
 Initiatives such as the North Coast 500 have given a huge boost to local economies, and it will be wonderful to see this success replicated in other parts of the country.

 As STA’s CEO Mark Croathall says: “Tourism is everybody's business’.
-Bruce Stevenson is actively involved in recognising and celebrating the wealth of creative talent in Scotland today with our ongoing sponsorship of events such as the CIS Excellence Awards, Scottish Thistle Awards, Scottish Whisky Awards and the Scottish Beer Awards.
+Bruce Stevenson is actively involved in recognising and celebrating the wealth of creative talent in Scotland today with our ongoing sponsorship of events such as the Scottish Thistle Awards, and the Scottish Whisky Awards.
 We are hugely positive about the future of Scottish tourism and look forward to continuing our work with each of our industry partners.